sk-ruban/CS193p/Readings Notes/5 - Closures.md

 ## Escaping Closures

 * A closure is said to _escape_ a function when the closure is passed as an argument to the function, but is **called after the function returns**
+* Use `@escaping` before the parameter type
 * Used for Asyn ops where you need to call the closure only after ops is complete

+## Autoclosures

+* Doesn't take any arguments & returns the value of the expression inside